home bio books news extra contact

 Chapter One

-Officer Johnson returned minutes later, leading a gangly teenager wearing a tee shirt adorned with a questionable Spanish slogan and a surly scowl.
+The door opened, the bright light of the hallway illuminating dust mites over the metal table and two chairs.
+The narcotics officer led in a gangly teenager wearing a tee shirt adorned with a questionable Spanish slogan and a surly scowl.

 Clearly, he didn’t.
 Arturo was entitled to a Public Defender but he didn’t get to choose which one.